Why You Should Use Glycolic Acid On Your Legs

 Because glycolic acid is so good at penetrating the skin and removing dead skin cells, it’s very effective at targeting strawberry legs.

-When dead skin cells are removed, the buildup surrounding the hair follicles and clogged pores can be cleared.
-This can completely get rid of the dark dots on your legs and reveal smooth, even-toned skin.
+When dead skin cells are removed, the buildup surrounding the hair follicles and clogged pores can be cleared, allowing for healthier hair growth.

 Here’s how you can use glycolic acid for your strawberry legs:

-- Apply your glycolic acid product in small circular motions all over your legs.
+2. Apply your glycolic acid product in small circular motions all over your legs.
 You can find a glycolic acid solution on its own (like this one) or as part of a lotion (like this).
-If you are on the go, you could also use glycolic acid pads.

-- Finish off with a moisturizing lotion.
-Glycolic acid can cause some dryness to the skin, so it’s important to moisturize after using it.
 If you are using a glycolic acid lotion, it may be moisturizing enough on its own, but it never hurts to add more hydration!

 How Often Should You Do This?

 Consistency is important when fighting folliculitis, keratosis pilaris, or clogged pores.
-Your strawberry legs won’t disappear overnight.

 However, if you practice the routine above every time you shower (no more than once a day), you should start seeing results after 1-3 weeks.

-Once your legs are looking the way you like, you can reduce the glycolic acid application to 1-2 times per week so that you can maintain your results.
-Doing it too often without actually needing to can over-dry your skin.
+Once your legs have reached the desired appearance, you can reduce the glycolic acid application to 1-2 times per week to maintain your results.

 What You Should Know When Using Glycolic Acid On Your Legs